mlz-ictrl/nicos/doc/source/coreapi.rst

    Converter that only accepts valid TACO device names.

+.. function:: tangodev

+   Converter that only accepts valid TANGO device names.

 .. function:: vec3

    Converter that only accepts 3-vectors (i.e. lists or tuples) of floats.